 Body mass index (BMI) is a measure of healthy weight.
 Your BMI is based on your height and weight.
-Guidelines recommend that for bone health and general health your BMI should be between 19 to 25kg/m2.
+Guidelines recommend that for bone health and general health, your BMI should be between 19 and 25kg/m2.
 Your GP or practice nurse can work out your BMI for you.

-You can use this BMI calculator to check your BMI.
-Speak to your GP or nurse if you are above or below the ‘healthy’ range.
+You can use the NHS BMI calculator to find your BMI.
+Speak to your GP or nurse if you are above or below the healthy range.

 Drinking alcohol in moderation is not harmful to bone health.
-But if you often drink more than 21 units a week, your bone density may be reduced, increasing the risk of osteoporosis.
+But if you often drink more than the government guidelines advise, your bone density may be reduced.
+This can increase your risk of osteoporosis.

 Drinking alcohol also causes a higher risk of falls, which are a common cause of fractures.

-Some illnesses have been linked to lower bone density.
+Some medical conditions have been linked to lower bone density.
 These include:

 - diabetes (type 1 and type 2)